Peninsula Orthopaedic Associates Announces Transition to Epic Electronic Medical Record System

 Published December 08, 2017 by Peninsula Orthopaedic Associates

 Cold weather is here and it’s more important than ever to warm up thoroughly before getting into your workout.
 When it’s cold outside, your muscles lose heat and contract, which makes everything in your body a lot tighter.
-Your joints get stiff and t ...
+Your joints get stiff an... ...

 Common Ankle Injuries – Not Just for Athletes